Aritri96/ElastiQ/README.md

 1. Open a terminal and type:
 elastiq

-## Troubleshooting
+# Troubleshooting
 If elastiq is not recognized as a command:

-  1. Ensure it is installed correctly using: pip show elastiq
+ ## 1. Ensure it is installed correctly using:
+    pip show elastiq
-  2. If installed but not working, add the Scripts directory to your PATH:
+ ## 2. If installed but not working, add the Scripts directory to your PATH:
 C:\Users\<Your Username>\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts